GlassBricks/typed-factorio/definitions/README.md

 - `util`
 - `mod-gui`

-If you have a need for types to more lualib modules, feel free to open an issue or pull request.
+If you have a need for types to more lualib modules, feel free to open an issue or pull request on GitHub.

 ## Type features

 Typed-factorio has nearly 100% complete types for the runtime stage.
-Even description-only concepts and some not documented types are filled in manually.
+Description-only concepts and some not documented types are filled in manually.

 The only incomplete type is `BlueprintControlBehavior`, which isn't documented anywhere.

 ### Lua features

-The types include [TypescriptToLua language extensions](https://typescripttolua.github.io/docs/advanced/language-extensions/) and [lua-types](https://github.com/TypeScriptToLua/lua-types) (for v5.2), as dependencies.
+The types include [TypescriptToLua language extensions](https://typescripttolua.github.io/docs/advanced/language-extensions/) and [lua-types](https://github.com/TypeScriptToLua/lua-types) (for v5.2) as dependencies.

 This is to use tstl features such as `LuaLengthMethod` and `LuaMultiReturn`.

 ### `nil`

 The types consistently use `undefined` to represent `nil`.
-`null` is not used, even though it takes fewer characters to type, because `undefined` in typescript is much more similar to `nil` in lua, and optional parameters/properties already use `undefined`.
+`null` is not used, because `undefined` in typescript is much more similar to `nil` in lua, and optional parameters/properties already use `undefined`.

 A class attribute is marked as possibly undefined only if the _read_ type is possibly `nil`.
-For properties where `nil` is not possible on _read_, but is possible on `write`, you can write `nil` by using `undefined!` or `myNullableValue!`, e.g. `controlBehavior.parameters = undefined!`.
+For properties where `nil` is not possible on _read_, but is possible on _write_, you can write `nil` by using `undefined!` or `myNullableValue!`, e.g. `controlBehavior.parameters = undefined!`.

 ### Variant parameter types